S1NJED/hackathon-tv5/README.md

 - Keep API keys and secrets out of the repository.
 - The frontend makes requests to the backend on localhost during development.

+TODO: (no more time)
+	- A simple discord bot where you can ask it what movie to watch (good in servers with friends)

 That's all — simple local setup and a FastAPI-backed Next.js site.